 CRS in Afghanistan

-CRS’ work in Afghanistan is focused on three primary areas: agriculture, education and disaster response.
+CRS’ humanitarian work in Afghanistan focuses on three primary areas: agriculture, education and disaster response.

-In Afghanistan’s remote Central Highlands, CRS is teaching farmers how to make their land more productive and less prone to natural disaster.
+In the mountainous region of Afghanistan’s Central Highlands, CRS is building walls and breaking down barriers.
+By supporting CRS, you are helping farmers make their land more productive and less vulnerable to natural disasters and climate change.

-In a remote village in Afghanistan’s Ghor Province, Catholic Relief Services started a classroom for second-graders.
+In a remote village in Afghanistan’s Ghor Province, CRS started a classroom for second graders.
 Most of the villagers are illiterate, but they know education is the key to their future.